- international

 The program includes approximately 7 hours per day of the activities described above, including visits and social-cultural programs.

-All participants will receive a certificate of attendance at the end of the in presence part.
+All participants will receive a certificate of attendance after satisfactory completion of the in-person part.

-Participation to the online session will earn external participants an official UniTrento transcript certifying 6 ECTS.
+Participation in the online session will earn external participants an official UniTrento transcript certifying 6 ECTS.

 Two additional credits and an evaluation mark can be awarded for optional extra work to be arranged with the academic coordinator and submitted by 30 September.

-Please, refer to the Syllabus and Assessment Tasks document in the download Box.
+Please, refer to the Syllabus and Assessment Tasks document below.

 Participation in all activities included in the program is mandatory and attendance will be tracked daily.